davidpdrsn/Java-Style-Guide/README.markdown

 Writing the code
 ----------------

 - Use Vim or Emacs (no Eclipse) and spend time learning/configuring your editor.
-Its your best friend ;)
+Its your best friend :smile: